into your inbox

 A few months later, in May 2008, the Belgian, still world No 1, would surprise the entire world of tennis by announcing her retirement from the game.
 In the months following her retirement, Justine Henin would stay away from the spotlight.
 In 2009, she would participate in a TV show named “The twelve labours of Justine Henin”, but deep down she would start missing tennis.

-Her already great career would still be disturbed by a repetitive shoulder injury, which would particularly ruin her 2009 and 2010 seasons.
+Her already great career would still be disturbed by a repetitive shoulder injury, which would sabotage her 2009 and 2010 seasons.
 In 2016, Sharapova would fail a drug test and she would be suspended for fifteen months.
-Although she would try to come back in 2017, and climbed back as high as No 25, she would not achieve any more remarkable results other than reaching the quarterfinals at the 2018 French Open.
+Although she would try to come back in 2017, and climbed back as high as No 25 in the rankings, she would not achieve any more remarkable results other than reaching the quarterfinals at the 2018 French Open.